 While a writer's service to her reader may take numerous forms, all stem from the Scriptures' greatest commandment (Matt 22:36-40).
 In order to love God and love my neighbour through what and how I write, I must begin by considering my neighbour: Who is he?
 What are her needs?
 What else is vying for his time?
-How much fatigue or energy might she bring to the reading task?
+How much fatigue or energy

+3. Richard H. Gibson and James E. Beitler III, Charitable Writing: Cultivating Virtue Through our Words (Downers Grove: InterVarsity Press, 2020), 37. might she bring to the reading task?
 What suffering has he endured?
 What gift can I give to encourage her soul?
 While different genres of writing may call for different kinds of questions, one truth is clear: it is difficult for a writer to serve a reader he or she has never considered.
 An awareness of the other is an essential element of good writing, and in God's divine economy, cultivating this posture shapes the writer as much as it serves the reader.